aandrewvuu/Coffee-Maker/README.md

 ### Preparing the Kettle

-1. Using a drill, drill 2 1/4 inch holes at the bottom of the kettle with the holes being seperated by at least 1 inch.
+1. Drill 2 1/4 inch holes at the bottom of the kettle with the holes being seperated by at least 1 inch.
-2. Put a rubber gasket on the thermocouple and then stick it into the kettle.
-Put a rubber gasket on the other side of the thermocouple and a 1/4 inch nut and tighten it so that the thermocouple is soundly installed
+2. Insert a rubber gasket onto the thermocouple and then insert it into the newly made holes in the kettle.
+Place a rubber gasket on the other side of the thermocouple and a 1/4 inch nut and tighten it so that the thermocouple is firmly secured.
-3. Similiarly, put a rubber gasket on the 1/4 inch brass nozzle fitting.
-Stick the fitting into the kettle.
-Put a rubber gasket on the other side of the brass fitting and a 1/4 inch nut and tighten it so that the nozzle fitting is secured in place.
+3. Similiarly, place a rubber gasket onto the 1/4 inch brass nozzle fitting.
+Insert the fitting into the other kettle hole.
+Place a rubber gasket on the other side of the brass fitting and a 1/4 inch nut and tighten it so that the nozzle fitting is secured in place.

 ### Preparing the frame, nozzle system, and load cell

-1. Connect a sufficient amount of food safe and heat tolerant plastic piping between brass nozzle fitting and the pump.
+1. Connect a sufficient amount of food safe and heat tolerant plastic piping between brass nozzle fitting and the pump (must be able to handle boiling water).
 2. Install the 2 servo motors with one servo motor installed to the arm of the second servo motor (refer to the image).
-3. Connect plastic piping from the other end of the pump to the arm of the servo motor and tie it in place with a zip tie (again refer to the images mate).
+3. Connect plastic piping from the other end of the pump to the arm of the servo motor and tie it in place with a zip tie (again refer to the images).
-4. Glue to the tip os the load cell a 5 inch diameter platform that the cup would be placed on.
-Glue to the other size of the load cell a shim to raise the load cell of the ground (Images again).
+4. Glue to the tip of the load cell onto a 5 inch diameter platform that the cup would be placed on.
+Glue to the other size of the load cell to a shim to raise the load cell of the ground (Images again).

 Images here